Proofs

 See also

-- Gradual verification — when to reach for proofs.
+- Gradual verification — when to reach for proofs; the two-layer strategy dispatch.

 - Cubical & HoTT — proof techniques for path types.